Trace Completion API

 Field Type Description

-start_time_us int Start time of the Span, unit: microseconds
+start_time_us int Span start time, unit: microseconds

-end_time_us int End time of the Span, unit: microseconds
+end_time_us int Span end time, unit: microseconds

-duration int Execution time of the Span, unit: microseconds
+duration int Span execution time, unit: microseconds

 deepflow_span_id string Span ID recalculated by DeepFlow